Stratification for Nonlinear Semidefinite Programming: Preliminaries

+We next recall the Robinson constraint qualification (RCQ) for~\eqref{prog:SDP}.
 Let $x$ be a feasible solution of~\eqref{prog:SDP}.
-As noted in~\cite[Theorem 3.9 and Prop.~3.17]{bonnans2013perturbation}, the following Robinson constraint qualification (RCQ) is equivalent to the nonemptiness and boundedness of the corresponding Lagrange multiplier set $M(x)$. \begin{definition} The \emph{Robinson constraint qualification (RCQ)} is said to hold at a feasible point $x$ if
+As shown in~\cite[Theorem~3.9 and Proposition~3.17]{bonnans2013perturbation}, the RCQ stated below is equivalent to the nonemptiness and boundedness of the associated Lagrange multiplier set $M(x)$.